v5.0 / 2026-04-07

 Step 1

-The ship's vector counter may be rotated, changing its facing, earning the ship an amount of reactor stress as indicated by the corresponding Maneuvering ratings.
+The ship's vector counter may be rotated, changing its facing, earning the ship an amount of reactor Heat as indicated by the corresponding Maneuvering rating on the Ship Sheet.

 Step 2

-The ship's vector counter may be moved a number of hexes from its current position to one within the 120° arc (centered on the ship's heading), maintaining its same orientation, earning the ship an amount of reactor stress as indicated by the corresponding Thruster rating equal to the number of hexes moved.
+The ship's vector counter may be moved a number of hexes from its current position to one within the 120° arc (centered on the ship's heading), maintaining its same orientation, earning the ship an amount of reactor Heat as indicated by the corresponding Thruster rating based on the number of hexes moved.

 Step 3